dotnet/efcore/.github/ISSUE_TEMPLATE/ask_a_question.md

 labels: customer-reported
 ---

+## Ask a question

+Remember:

-## Please make your question as clear and specific as possible
+* Please make your question as clear and specific as possible.
+* Please check that the [documentation](https://docs.microsoft.com/ef/) does not answer your question.
+* Please search in both [open](https://github.com/dotnet/efcore/issues) and [closed](https://github.com/dotnet/efcore/issues?q=is%3Aissue+is%3Aclosed) issues to check that your question has not already been answered.

 ### Include your code